P-Square: Personal lives

 After dating for seven years, Peter Okoye got engaged to his longtime girlfriend, Titilola Loretta Omotayo.
 Omotayo is a marketing representative.
-The couple are already parents to son Cameron and daughter Aliona.
+The couple are parents to son Cameron and daughter Aliona.
 On 17 November 2013, the two held their traditional wedding at The Ark in Lekki, Lagos, Nigeria.
 Public figures who attended the wedding include Aliko Dangote, Emmanuel Adebayor, Kate Henshaw, Genevieve Nnaji, Rukky Sanda, Folorunsho Alakija, May D, Toke Makinwa, Dr SID, Don Jazzy, and Karen Igho among others.

 Paul Okoye met Anita Isama in 2004 while attending the University of Abuja.
 Their son Andre was born 11 April 2013 in Atlanta, Georgia, United States.
 The couple married on Saturday, 22 March 2014 at the Aztech Arcum Events Centre in Port Harcourt.
+In October 2022, an Abuja High Court dissolved Okoye’s marriage to Anita Isama after eight years and granted the former couple joint custody of their children.

 In January 2014, the Okoye brothers bought mansions next door to one another in Atlanta.

 On 27 June 2020, Peter Okoye opened up in a video on his Instagram page how he and his wife contracted COVID-19.
 He then urged people to adhere to safety precautions highlighted by the Nigeria Centre for Disease Control, NCDC, to be safe from the COVID-19 pandemic.